Bell-Ringoboshi/FPGALearning/readme.md

-This repo is for my learning VerilogHDL for FPGA.
+This repo is for my learning VerilogHDL forFPGA.